0422 428 584

 2. Google Business Profile as Your New Homepage

-If your GBP is incomplete, outdated, or god forbid suspended, you’re functionally invisible.
-Doesn’t matter how pretty your website is.
+If your GBP is incomplete, outdated, or suspended, you are functionally invisible no matter how good your website is.

 The Complete Local SEO Audit Framework